PDF

 Scholarships and Legal Pipeline Programs

-In addition to our internal efforts, Cox Castle promotes efforts to build a pipeline of diverse future lawyers.
 Over a decade ago, Cox Castle was instrumental in establishing the Diversity Scholarship program of California ChangeLawyers (formerly California Bar Foundation), a statewide foundation that works to empower the next generation of diverse lawyers, judges and activists.
-Cox Castle annually sponsors a 1L Diversity Scholarship for first-year law students and actively mentors its scholarship recipients through law school and beyond.
+In addition to our own 1L Diversity Scholars Program, Cox Castle annually sponsors a Diversity Scholarship through California ChangeLawyers for first-year law students and actively mentors its scholarship recipients through law school and beyond.

 In 2017, Cox Castle launched the Phillip R. Nicholson Memorial Scholarship Fund for Real Estate Excellence at USC Gould School of Law.
 The fund awards annual scholarships to second- and third-year USC law students who have a strong interest in pursuing a career in real estate law, with specific consideration given to those who are the first in their families to attend college or law school.